Ishan2608/Indian-States-Name-Guessing-Quiz/README.md

   <li>Python Library: Pandas</li>
   <li>Python Library: Turtle</li>
 </ul>
-<em>Turtle uses tkinter behind the scenes in many of its methods, such as to add the image</em>
+<em>Turtle uses tkinter behind the scenes in many of its methods, such as to add the image.</em> <br>
 <em>Only use gif format images.
 Turtle recognizes gif only</em>